Metrizing Fairness: Fairness in Supervised Learning

-\end{definition} Statistical parity is also called demographic parity~\citep{ref:dwork2012fairness} or disparate impact~\citep{ref:feldman2015certifying}.
-Note that a hypothesis~$h$ satisfies SP at level~$\eps=0$ if and only if the conditional CDFs~$F_{h(X)|A=0}$ and~$F_{h(X)|A=1}$ match, which means that~$h(X)\perp A$.
-In the special case of binary classification, we have $h(X)\perp A$ if and only if the true positive rates match across the subgroups corresponding to~$A=0$ and~$A=1$.
+All methods to be developed in this paper are compatible with all fairness notions of Table~\ref{tab:eps-fairness-illustration}.
+For ease of exposition, however, we will explain these methods without loss of generality under the assumption that fairness is quantified by \textit{statistical parity} (SP)~\cite{ref:agarwal2019fair}, which is the group fairness criterion obtained by setting $S(\hat y, y) = \hat y $ and $\mc C = \{\mc X \times \mc Y\}$.
+SP is also called demographic parity~\citep{ref:dwork2012fairness} or disparate impact~\citep{ref:feldman2015certifying}.
+By construction, a hypothesis~$h$ satisfies SP at level~$\eps=0$ if and only if the conditional CDFs~$F_{h(X)|A=0}$ and~$F_{h(X)|A=1}$ match, which means that~$h(X)$ is independent of $A$ {(which we express concisely as $h(X)\perp A$)}.
 SP at level~$\eps>0$ implies similarity of the conditional CDFs~$F_{h(X)|A=0}$ and~$F_{h(X)|A=1}$.
-It is enforced, for example, via the US Equal Employment Opportunities Commission's 80\% rule~\cite{us1979_80percrule}, which requires that the selection rate for any race, sex, or ethnic group be at least 80\% of the rate for the group with the highest rate.
-The following theorem shows that the optimal solution of problem~\eqref{eq:loss-min} automatically satisfies SP at level~0 if~$A$ carries no information about the distribution of~$Y$ conditional on~$X$.
+From a conceptual point of view, SP is arguably the easiest of all fairness criteria listed in Table~\ref{tab:eps-fairness-illustration}.
+SP is enforced, for example, via the US Equal Employment Opportunities Commission's 80\% rule~\cite{us1979_80percrule}, which requires that the selection rate for any race, sex, or ethnic group be at least 80\% of the rate for the group with the highest rate.